howest-mct/2023-2024-projectone-ctai-sirbucezar/Docs/Feedforward.md

 - Started creating the code files for the model prediction to be output to the RasPi.

 **3 June**

 - Created the format that sends the right type of data between the model and the RasPi.
 - Added the functionality of adding made predictions to the CSV file so the RasPi understands the position of the bin no matter the point the program is started at.
 - Established the fully functional workflow on the RasPi.
 Initialization -> Camera -> Classification -> Output.

+**7 June**
+- Electriconics workflow ready.
+Power BTN -> Scan Button -> Stepper Motor.
+All steps are accompanied by indications on the LCD display and he RGB led.
+- The code reads the last used bin to understand how to manipulate the positionof the stepper motor according to the present prediction.
 ___
 ### Build Progress: